 - In 2009, 89.2% of children in Asian families in Illinois were U.S. citizens, as were 92.8% of children in Latino families.

-Immigrants are essential to the Illinois economy as workers.
+Immigrants are essential to the Illinois economy as workers and taxpayers.

 - Immigrants accounted for 18% of total economic output in the Chicago metropolitan area as of 2007, according to a study by the Fiscal Policy Institute.

 - Immigrants are a large part of Illinois’ advancing job sectors, representing 27.7% of all net job creation in the “health diagnosing” sector from 2000 to 2005.